cal-pratt/flexdi/docs/source/resolution.rst

    After App Scope

-Even though we didn't specifically call ``create_foo`` or ``create_bar``, they we opened when entering the scope they were associated with.
-And we can also notice that they are closed only after their associated scope has also been closed.
+Even though we didn't specifically call ``create_foo`` or ``create_bar``, they were opened when entering the scope they were associated with.
+We also notice that they are closed only after their associated scope has also been closed.